MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - We can use the DynamoDB on-demand backup capability to create full backups of our tables for long-term retention and archival for regulatory compliance needs
     - The on-demand backup and restore process scales without degrading the performance or availability of the applications
     - We can create backups that are consistent within seconds across thousands of partitions without worrying about schedules or long-running backup processes
-    - Can be configured an managed in AWS Backup (enables cross-region copy)
+    - Can be configured and managed in AWS Backup (enables cross-region copy)
 - **Continuous backups with Point-in-Time Recovery (PITR)**:
     - Point-in-time recovery helps protect our DynamoDB tables from accidental write or delete operations
     - Has to be enabled by AWS console, CLI, or with DynamoDB API.
 Provides continuous backups until we explicitly turn it off